plus3it/terraform-aws-watchmaker/examples/win-instance/README.md

-# Watchmaker Linux Instance example
+# Watchmaker Windows instance example

-The example in this directory deploys a Watchmaker Linux instance.
+The example in this directory deploys a Watchmaker Windows instance.
 The parameters specified are used for demonstration purposes only.
 Parameters not shown will use the template defaults.
 Modify the values as needed to match your environment.

 ## Usage